ios-factor/ios-factor.com/README.md

 While the majority of your end-users will update to the most recent update within a few weeks, there will always be a subset of users who won't.
 This can have multiple reasons.
 Often it is related to the iOS version they run, which they can't always update depending on how old the given iOS device is.

-You can install and use Facebook Messenger on a first generation iPad (2010).
+You can install and use Facebook Messenger on a first-generation iPad (2010).
 While newer features are not supported, the core functionality is still available thanks to API versioning.

 The basic concept is that you don't update an existing API, but add a new one instead and let them run in parallel